 Self Esteem & Self Love

-Loving yourself, which means taking good care of yourself, is essential for healthy relationships and mental well-being in general.
+Self love means taking good care of yourself.
+Knowing how to love ourselves is essential for healthy relationships and mental well-being in general.
 We cannot give what we do not have.
 Where there is no healthy self-love there is little possibility of healthily loving anyone else.
-That is why self-love and self-esteem are so fundamental to a healthy life and enjoying well functioning relationships.

-Self-esteem refers to the way we perceive our self; how we relate to our self.
-Self-love refers to the way we show kindness, compassion and respect for who and what we are.
+Self-esteem refers to the way we perceive our self.
+It is how we relate to our self.
+Whether we show kindness, compassion and respect for who and what we are or whether we are unkind and abusive towards our self.
 Most people are challenged by their self image at some time in their lives but many experience chronic low self esteem, which may give rise to the following problems:

 Difficulty expressing themselves

 Good communication is essential for successful relationships.
 People with low self-esteem have difficulty expressing what they genuinely think and feel.
 They hide their real feelings because they believe, usually unconsciously, that if they are seen for who they truly are they will be disliked and rejected.
 Inside they feel unworthy and believe others will see them as they see themselves.
 So they wear a mask to win the approval of others, but in doing so they are not being true to themselves.
 Not representing their real self creates inner turmoil, emotional disturbance and identity problems.
 Relating through a deceptive mask confuses the mind, which becomes easily hurt, angry and defensive.
 Being prone to emotional suffering makes us shut down, isolate and suffer inner loneliness.